tiagobalabuch/synapse-link/Labs/Synapse Link for SQL/Synapse Link for Azure SQL Database.md

 > [!NOTE]
 > Azure Synapse Link for SQL is currently in PREVIEW

-In this lab, you will walk through a complete end-to-end scenario to analyze large operational datasets while minimizing the impact on the performance of mission-critical transactional workloads,
+In this lab, you will walk through a complete end-to-end scenario to analyze large operational datasets while minimizing the impact on the performance of mission-critical transactional workloads.

 [Azure Synapse Link for Azure SQL](https://docs.microsoft.com/en-us/azure/synapse-analytics/synapse-link/sql-synapse-link-overview) is an automated system for replicating data from your transactional databases (currently in both SQL Server 2022 and Azure SQL Database) into a dedicated SQL pool in Azure Synapse Analytics.